connor-n-munro/cs220-f17-lab0-connormunro/README.md

 ```shell
 git clone URL
 ```
-... where URL is the copied text ending in ".git".
+... where URL is the copied text ending in ".git". **Now that you have cloned the repository, make all changes in the directory just created, not in the top-level `cs220` directory.**

 We will explore git workflows in-depth later in this lab.